nmandiveyi/nmandiveyi/README.md

 ![About](https://github.com/nmandiveyi/nmandiveyi/blob/main/IMG_0999.jpg)
 ### Hi there 👋, I'm Ngoni!
 #### About
-I'm a Bachelor of Arts and Sciences student (final semester) at Quest University Canada (Squamish, British Columbia).
-I really love working with Python and Django and also have experience working with RDS and S3 on AWS.
-I'm passionate about Computer Science and Physics, so if I have extra time, you're likely to find me reading research papers on CS or playing around with circuits.
+I'm a Bachelor of Arts and Sciences graduate (April 2022) from Quest University Canada (Squamish, British Columbia).
+I really love working with Python and Django.
+I also have experience working with RDS and S3 on AWS.
+I'm passionate about Computer Science and Physics, so in my extra time, you're likely to find me reading research papers on CS or playing around with circuits.

 #### Skills
 * :snake: Python
 * :snake: Django
 * :computer: HTML, CSS, JS
-* :notebook_with_decorative_cover: R
+* :notebook_with_decorative_cover: R Studio
 * :abacus: Amazon RDS
 * :basket: Amazon S3

 #### Quick Facts
-- 🔭 I’m currently working on Sentiment Analyzer
+- 🔭 I’m currently working on Convex Hull Computor and BillieBot
 - 🌱 I’m currently learning BERT
 - 👯 I’m looking to collaborate on BERT
 - ⚡ Fun fact: I can play Mbira!